GSoft-Goldsmiths/iLost-main/final-report/Design and Implementation.md

 # Design Stage

-Our final design for the iLost tracker consists of an Android app and a Raspberry pi with the attached Hologram Nova.
+Our final design for the iLost tracker consists of an Android app and a Raspberry pi with an attached Hologram Nova.
 The User interacts with the Android app, whereas the raspberry pi provides the short-range capability of the Bluetooth and the Hologram Nova cellular modem attached to the raspberry pi provides the long-range capability.

-Short range is defined as less than 30 metres from the target and long-range is defined as above 30 metres to 400 km and beyond.
+Short range is defined as less than 30 metres from the target and long-range is defined as above 30 metres to 400 km and beyond from the target.

 ![tracker concept at January - long range](https://github.com/GSoft-Goldsmiths/iLost-main/blob/master/final-report/Sources/Ch4%20Design%20and%20Implemenation/iLost_final_concept_v2.0_long_range.jpg)